consuldemocracy/consuldemocracy/README.md

 You should have installed Docker and Docker Compose in your machine.

+Also if you are going to work with docker first replace the database.yml with the preconfigured file made it to work it

+    cp config/database-docker.yml.example config/database.yml

 The First step is to build the container

     sudo docker build -t consul .